agnwinds/python/docs/rst/parameters/Reverb.autogen.rst

 **Values:**

+  ``0``
-0. **No filtering**
+    **No filtering**

     Include *all* photons that contribute to the spectra in the output file.
 Not recommended as it leads to gargantuan file sizes.

+  ``-1``
--1. **Filter continuum**
+    **Filter continuum**

     Include all photons whose last interaction was scatter or emission in a line.
 Recommended setting for exploratory runs where you'd like to identify which lines are the easiest to process.

+  ``N``
-N. **Filter lines**
+    **Filter lines**

     Include N reverb.filter_line entries, each specifying one line to keep in the output file.
 If reverb.matom_lines is >0, all macro-atom lines of interest are automatically included in the filter list.

 **Parent(s):**